 Instead: He does nothing of that sort, and Gandalf grabs a spear from the nearest guard (who for some reason, doesn't stop him) and knocks Denethor off the pyre, allowing Pippin to push Faramir's body off the pyre and save him from being burned to death.
 When Denethor threatens to do something terrible to Pippin while yelling, "You will not take my son from me!", he gets knocked into the pyre by Gandalf's horse.
 As he finally realizes his son is in fact alive, he gets set on fire, and runs all the way out of the room and jumps to his demise.

 - Faramir reports that tens of thousands of orcs have taken Osgiliath, which he and just a few tens of soldiers have survived thanks to Gandalf's intervention.

 - King Theoden and his forces have driven away the orcs from the White City, then an army of Haradrim shows up on their steeds, the Mumakil (basically giant war elephants).

-You'd Think: Théoden would order his men to keep their distance from the Mumakil and shoot arrows at them or throw spears (like what Eomer does during the bellow "Instead") at the riders.
+You'd Expect: Théoden would order his men to keep their distance from the Mumakil and shoot arrows at them or throw spears (like what Eomer does during the bellow "Instead") at the riders.

 Instead: Thanks to Executive Meddling (shooting elephants in the eyes would be rather blatant animal cruelty, regardless of the reality of the situation, and would invite protest from animal protection groups), he orders his men to charge the Mumakil and we're then treated to a montage of them getting trampled, tossed aside by their tusks or shot by the Haradrim.
 Had Aragorn not shown up with the Dead Men of Dunharrow when he did, it's likely the Rohirrim would have been wiped out.
 Ironically, it's not this act of stupidity that gets Théoden killed.
 It's the Witch-King that does him in.